 Sit-ups are a good way to build core strength.
 Although less superior compared to the plank, since it doesn’t work the entire core, it is still a great exercise.

 They are pretty easy to perform and can be performed almost anywhere.
-Many college swimming teams perform 500 to a 1000 sit-ups before practice.
-This just shows how important core strength is and that the sit-up is an awesome way to increase that.
+Many college swimming teams performing big sets of sit-ups before practice.
+This just shows how important core strength is and that the sit-up is an awesome and simple way to increase that.

 - Lay down on your back, with your knees bent.